CallumMain/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

->> Emacs, I already write all of my Python code in Emacs.
+>> Emacs, I already write some of my Python code in Emacs.

 ---